VinitKumar01/2025-Daily-Code-Logs/README.md

 4-7-2025 || Confirured autoscaling groups and loadbalancer routing for truckspark project website.

 5-7-2025 || Almost wrapped truckspark project website by setting up and configuring everything on server.

+6-7-2025 || Added google ads to truckspark project and also made some changes.